ministryofjustice/create-and-vary-a-licence/README.md

 `generate-prison-api-types.sh` - Re-run when prisoner API types change

-`generate-prisoner-offender-search-types.sh`  Re-run when offender search API types change
+`generate-prisoner-offender-search-types.sh`  Re-run when prisoner offender search API types change

+`generate-probation-offender-search-types.sh`  Re-run when probation offender search API types change

+There may be some manual editing needed, particularly to:

+  - Replace double quotes with single-quotes
+  - Remove all semi-colons
+  - Validate the api-docs endpoint for swagger (in case it changes)
+  - Eslint ignore any lines which complain about not being camel-case with `eslint-disable camelcase`
+  - Eslint ignore empty interfaces with `eslint-disable-next-line @typescript-eslint/no-empty-interface`

 ## Gotenberg Container